 (Where=RATE(nper,,pv,fv) = 2%)

 Periodic Interest Rate has become a very popular term in the financial services industry.
 It is extensively useful in the lending industry for accurate calculations and showcasing the compounding effect.
 The functioning of Credit Cards thrives on this concept only.
-This Interest Rate helps the investors and the borrowers in the computation of the actual cost of borrowing and actual return on investment respectively.
+This Interest Rate helps the investors and the borrowers compute the actual cost of borrowing and actual return on investment, respectively.
 When the lending or investments is for a shorter duration or a compounding effect is seen, this interest rate is useful.
 Irrespective of minimal criticisms, it is one of the best useful tools.

 Continue reading to learn more about various other Types of Interest Rates.